-Deep down, you know you’re a catch but you can only subscribe to that belief for so long before you start to question your worth, the point of life, and surrender to your solitude.
+Deep down, you know you’re a catch but you can only subscribe to that belief for so long before you start to question your worth and surrender to your solitude.

 For me, it took shifting my mindset and identifying the mistakes I was making more than it ever took implementing any kind of rule or technique.
 I didn’t feel like true love should have to come at the expense of my self-love.

 No one wants to have to play games and withhold their own emotional abundance to momentarily attract it in a partner just because they are consciously limiting the supply.

 I initially wanted to make this list about how to find love but then I remembered…

 You could be fishing with the most expensive, top-of-the-line fishing equipment known to man and no matter how incredible the equipment is and how skilled you are at fishing…

 If you’re trying to fish in a puddle, you’re never going to find anything other than bacteria and filth – no matter how much you believe that your skill and fine equipment will attract a whale.
 Whales don’t reside in puddles and puddles are so shallow, they don’t require fishing equipment.